Buffalo Cauliflower Kale Salad

 - 1 tbsp olive oil

-- 1/3 cup Frank’s Buffalo Hot Sauce
+- 1/3 cup Frank’s Buffalo Hot Sauce or other buffalo sauce of choice

 For the Roasted Red Onions